 Want more ways to enjoy avocados?

 - 10 to 12 tomatillos

 - 1 cup cilantro, stems trimmed

 - 3 avocados

 - In a saucepan, combine tomatillos, jalapenos and enough water to cover.
 Bring to a boil for about 7 to 10 minutes or until softened.
-Remove from water.
+With a slotted spoon, remove from water.

-- In a blender, combine tomatillos, jalapenos, onions, garlic, cilantro, lime juice and salt.
-Pulse to process for about 40 to 50 seconds.
+- In a blender, combine tomatillos, jalapenos, onions, garlic, cilantro, lime juice, and salt.
+Process for about 30 to 40 seconds or until coarsely blended.

 - Cut avocados in half and discard pit.
 Using a spoon, scoop flesh.
-Add to tomatillo sauce and continue to pulse for another 30 to 40 seconds or until desired consistency.
+Add to tomatillo sauce and continue to pulse for another 30 to 40 seconds or until desired consistency is reached.

 - Refrigerate for about 1 hour to allow flavors to meld.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”